 Pride Value Statement

-We, the organizers of Middletown’s Pride Celebration and affiliated events acknowledge Pride first and foremost as a demonstration intended to benefit and empower marginalized members of the LGBTQ+ community.
+We, the organizers of Middletown’s Pride Celebration and affiliated events acknowledge Pride first and foremost as a demonstration intended to benefit and empower marginalized members of the LGBTQIA community.
 We believe Pride is more than just a party.
-We acknowledge that within our community, LGBTQ+ people still face monumental challenges.
+We acknowledge that within our community, LGBTQIA people still face monumental challenges.
 Therefore, we commit to creating a Pride event that is inclusive, diverse, intersectional, educational, sustainable, and as self-sufficient as possible.

 We affirm that community is built by sharing.
 Whenever possible, we will use our privilege and offer our resources to those who are marginalized or oppressed.
 We will seek out those who typically are not invited, or may not feel safe or welcome.
 We will greet them warmly, invite them to celebrate with us, and hold space for them.